tompassarelli/fennec-ui/README.md

 ## Disclaimer

 - The install guide directs users to download Firefox extensions, which can introdue security vulnerabilities or take direct hostile actions against users.
+- Zen Mode hides the UI which obviously suppresses security signals like padlock warnings.
+In appreciation of this concern, Fennec will still attempt to surface some security warnings (ex.
+HTTP Not Secure) prepended to page content as a header alert.
+Not a solution against phishing and other attacks, only toggle the UI after the page has been verified as secure and trustworthy.
 - **Use at your own risk** - The author is not liable for any security issues, data breaches, or other damages of usage of this repository or mentioned extensions.
 - **You are responsible** for verifying the security of websites, code, and extensions used
 - Always keep Firefox updated